codeswithroh/octantflow-smartcontract/README.md

 - **Harvest Functionality**: Test reward claiming and asset accounting
 - **Dragon Router Management**: Test address updates and cooldowns

-### YieldSkimming Strategy Tests
-- **Exchange Rate Tracking**: Verify rate changes are detected using `vm.mockCall`
-- **Yield Appreciation**: Test profit capture from asset appreciation through mocked exchange rates
-- **Asset Limits**: Test deposit/withdrawal limits
-- **Basic Functionality**: Test core strategy operations

-**Note**: YieldSkimming tests use `vm.mockCall` to simulate exchange rate changes rather than adding tokens, since yield comes from appreciation of the underlying asset value, not additional token rewards.

-**YieldSkimming Behavior**: When the exchange rate appreciates (e.g., wstETH becomes worth more ETH), users benefit from the appreciation on their holdings, while the yield portion (the appreciation amount) gets minted as new shares to the donation address.
-This allows users to participate in the asset's growth while donating the yield to public goods funding.

 Run tests: